Monday, January 12, 2026

 But there are hurdles.
 McKinsey says the industry is very far from having a viable local model for circularity.
 “The fashion value chain is predominantly linear and global.
 More than 97 percent of the materials used in fashion products are virgin materials ― derived from natural resources extracted in raw form, e.g., petroleum used for polyester fiber.
 Approximately 70 percent of yarn is made in and exported by China, India, Vietnam, and the US, and almost two-thirds of the total finished apparel is exported from China, the EU, and Bangladesh.”

+But according to the Ellen MacArthur Foundation, upcycling, not recycling, may be the better bet.
 “At the moment, clothing just hasn’t been created to be recycled,” Laura Balmond, lead for the Make Fashion Circular initiative at the Ellen MacArthur Foundation, recently told Vogue.
 “Material selection can be a complex number of different blends – at the moment there’s not really any scaled technologies that separate those out and recycle them into high-quality fibres.
 There are also the [chemicals] that are used within the fashion industry that causes difficulties.”

 Sustainable tech innovations

-“Some brands have also started to introduce fully recyclable garments, such as Stella McCartney X Adidas’s ‘Infinite Hoodie’, made from Evrnu’s NuCycl material and organic cotton, although most of these innovations have yet to reach the scale needed in order to make a significant impact on the industry,” Vogue reports.
+A growing number of brands are moving to mono materials, which makes garments easier to recycle.
+“Some brands have also started to introduce fully recyclable garments, such as Stella McCartney X Adidas’s ‘Infinite Hoodie’, made from Evrnu’s NuCycl material and organic cotton, although most of these innovations have yet to reach the scale needed in order to make a significant impact on the industry,” Vogue reported in 2022.

 There are other technologies aimed at making the apparel industry more sustainable.
 LanzaTech is pulling CO2 emissions out of the air and turning that into yarn.
-Its launched limited-edition items with Lululemon and Zara.
-Efforts are underway too to reduce water and chemicals in materials dyeing; Ralph Lauren is looking to implement an ‘on-demand’ dyeing system that could revolutionize the industry.
+It launched limited-edition items with Lululemon and Zara.
+Efforts are underway to reduce water and chemicals in materials dyeing; Ralph Lauren is looking to implement an ‘on-demand’ dyeing system that could revolutionize the industry.
 There’s leather made from cactus, pineapple, and mushrooms.

 Courtesy Zara x LanzaTech

+Back in California, McKinsey says the benefits far outweigh the costs systemwide, even if there are hurdles.
 “Unlocking the total holistic impact will require actions to level the playing field, such as forging public–private partnerships, enacting recycling-friendly policies, and encouraging vertical integration in the apparel industry,” the report notes.

 “In 2020, Californians bought and wore 510,000 to 530,000 tons of clothing.
 Some 500,000 of those tons will eventually enter landfills — covering an area about 3.5 times the size of the City of Los Angeles.
 More than 97 percent of the textiles used in this clothing are virgin materials.
 Less than one percent of the materials worn today will resurface in clothing manufactured tomorrow,” the report reads.